About

 For details on that, check out this blog post we wrote on exactly how to calculate that the right way.

-Example of Gross Margin calculation:
+Example of Delivery Margin calculation:

 Total Project Revenue $100,000